ARMmbed/mbed-os/features/mbedtls/README.md

 -   Simple bug fixes to existing code do not contain copyright themselves and we can integrate without issue.
 The same is true of trivial contributions.
 -   For larger contributions, such as a new feature, the code can possibly fall under copyright law.
 We then need your consent to share in the ownership of the copyright.
 We have a form for this, which we will send to you in case you submit a contribution or pull request that we deem this necessary for.

-Contributions should be submitted to the [standalone Mbed TLS project](https://github.com/ARMmbed/mbedtls), not to the version of Mbed TLS embedded within Mbed OS.
+Please submit contributions to the [standalone Mbed TLS project](https://github.com/ARMmbed/mbedtls), not to the version of Mbed TLS embedded within Mbed OS.